webrecorder/archiveweb.page-site/docs/step2-using/initiate.md

 There are two simple ways you can initiate a capture session:
 1. Image on the left: Capture session from clicking the extension while on the page you're viewing
-2. Image on the right: Capture session from archiveweb.page home
+2. Image on the right: Capture session from the extension home page.

 ![Two options to initiate a capture session](/assets/images/step2-usage/step2-initiate_session.png)